“Master in Neurosciences: from the Bench to the Bedside”

 The maximum number of students admitted each academic year is 20.

-2. Once the pre-inscription period is closed, the admission of students will be done based on the documentation provided.
-The list of admitted students will be published in early July.
+Once the pre-inscription period has closed, admission will be based on the submitted documentation.
+The list of admitted students will be published on June 30.
+The selection criteria are as follows:

 Scholarships